-As a further visualization, Figure 20 shows several example curves in the mass-radius plane fitted to the same stellar spectra with varying nuisance parameters.
-TABLE IV: Performance of the regression of neutron star EOS parameters λ_1 and λ_2 using direct regression from spectra, as compared to NN regression from mass and radius (M, R) information extracted via MR_Net or XSPEC.
-Shown are the mean (μ) and standard deviation (σ) of the residuals under three scenarios of nuisance parameter uncertainties; distributions are given in Figures 17 and 18.
-In the "true" case, the NPs are fixed to their true values; in the "tight" and "loose" cases, they are drawn from narrow or wide priors, respectively; see text for details.
-The combined column is a quadrature sum of the standard deviations of λ_1 and λ_2 .
+Figure 19.
+Performance of the regression of neutron star EOS parameter $\lambda_2$ using direct regression from spectra, as compared to regression from mass and radius information extracted via MR\Net or XSPEC.
+Shown are the residual distributions, the difference between the true and predicted values, under three scenarios of nuisance parameter uncertainties.
+See table 4 for quantitative analysis.
+In the "true" case, the NPs are fixed to their true values; in the "tight" and "loose" cases, they are drawn from narrow or wide priors, respectively (see text for details).